hupratt/chirpy/_posts/2025-09-29-wg-routing-netflix.md

 As this is new to me and I don't spend my free time reading the terms of service, I quickly realized I shared my account without knowing it is illegal.
 I live far away from my parents so I gave them access since I don't watch netflix that often anyways.

-I'm not a fan of these corporate practices and since I don't it's fair for them to throttle my access I'll simply bypass their controls.
-I'll start off by setting up a remote access so that I can configure everything from afar and a jump box to configure a mini pc.
+I'm not a fan of these greedy practices and won't put up with them virtually throttling my access.
+I'll start off by setting up a remote access so that I can configure everything from afar and configure a jump box to route my traffic through a mini pc back to my gateway.
 The mini pc is a Zotac ZBOX CI321 nano and has a Realtek network card that allows it to be set into AP mode.
 As the OS a fedora 42 server is used to configure the networking and the VPN tunnel.

 ![iframe](</assets/img/posts/7bb1-zbox-cover.jpg>)